Revolutionary Girl Utena: Planning

-While the concept for Utena originated from Ikuhara, the series as a whole was developed collectively by Be-Papas.
+Although Ikuhara originated the concept for Utena, the series as a whole was developed collectively by Be-Papas.
 The group entered a six-month planning period after Saito joined Be-Papas, which focused on fleshing out the story and setting, as well as determining how Saito's visual style could best be imported into anime.
 Saito also began to contemporaneously write and illustrate a manga adaptation of Utena while contributing to the development of the anime series.

-Utena draws inspiration from numerous sources – Animage described the series as "influenced by [Ikuhara's] idiosyncrasies" – including the Takarazuka Revue, the artwork of Jun'ichi Nakahara, Hermann Hesse's novel Demian, and the experimental theater of Shūji Terayama.
+Utena was inspired by several sources – Animage described the series as "influenced by [Ikuhara's] idiosyncrasies" – including the Takarazuka Revue, the artwork of Jun'ichi Nakahara, Hermann Hesse's novel Demian, and the experimental theater of Shūji Terayama.
 Saito cited the manga series Kaze to Ki no Uta and the 1973 film adaptation of The Three Musketeers as among the influences that informed her contributions to Utena.
-Ikuhara has stated that while he "wouldn't be able to avoid it being said" that Utena was influenced by Princess Knight and The Rose of Versailles – two shōjo manga series famous for their cross-dressing, sword-fighting heroines – throughout the development of Utena, he was possessed by an "immense fear" that the series would be seen merely as a parody of those works.
+Ikuhara has stated that although he "wouldn't be able to avoid it being said" that Utena was influenced by Princess Knight and The Rose of Versailles – two shōjo manga series known for their cross-dressing, sword-fighting heroines – throughout the development of Utena, he was possessed of an "immense fear" that the series would be seen merely as a parody of those works.
 Saito stated that she was hired to join the otherwise all-male Be-Papas in part because they were concerned that without a female perspective they would create a parody of shōjo manga, which was not their intention.